evansnavage/Rhodium/readme.md

 A programming language that might one day compile to jvm bytecode.
 Custom types (which aren't classes) are hard af

+Why is it named Rhodium?
+Rhodium is rare, has limited uses, and is denser than lead.

 Basic examples with rs syntax highlighting

 ```rust